I have a habit of writing about my day in a journal, It’s been a long time since I started doing this and it really paid off.

 Hope in terms of sitting and wishing for things to go right is naive, harmful and dangerous.

-- Even if the action in situation is to be waiting it has to be decided intentionally, not as a mere justification tool for procrastination, laziness, fear, or unintentional effects of previous bad experiences.\
+- Even if the action in the situation is to be waiting it has to be decided intentionally, not as a mere justification tool for procrastination, laziness, fear, or the residue of previous bad experiences.